All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How much weight should I have lost after 3 months on semaglutide?

 The clinical average from the STEP trials is 5-7% of your starting body weight, which works out to roughly 12-17 pounds for someone starting at 230-250 lbs.
-However, the range of normal responses is wide.
+But the range of normal responses is wide.
 Anything from 3% to 10%+ falls within the observed distribution in clinical trials involving thousands of participants.

 Is a 15-pound loss at 3 months considered good?